weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-anyscale.md

 #### Example - grouped result

 Here is an example of a query where:
-* we run a vector search (with `nearText`) to find publications about finance,
+* we run a vector search (with `nearText`) to find podcast clips semantically similar to `"What is ref2vec?"`
-* then we ask the generator module to explain why these articles are about finance.
+* then we ask the generator module to answer the question: `"What is ref2vec?"` based on the search results.

 import AnyscaleGroupedResult from '/_includes/code/generative.anyscale.groupedresult.mdx';